Procedure for Submitting Academic Appeals (Non-Medical)

 If you are unsure whether the grounds of your appeal are valid, you are advised to contact the Office of the Ombudsperson for advice.

 The appellant’s discussion with an instructor could take place either in-person or in writing.
-In either format, appellant should present his/her reasons for the request for relief, and allow the instructor to respond.
+In either format,

 If the appellant and the instructor could not come to an agreement, the appellant should briefly record the points raised by both sides in writing, and send the summary to the instructor for verification.